nomadicmehul/CloudCaptain/Chef/readme.md

-Welcome to our comprehensive collection of learning resources for **Azure**!
+Welcome to our comprehensive collection of learning resources for **Chef**!
 Here, you'll discover a curated list of the best learning materials we've assembled just for you.

-Take a moment to explore these valuable resources, handpicked to enhance your understanding of **Azure**.
+Take a moment to explore these valuable resources, handpicked to enhance your understanding of **Chef**.
 We strive to provide the most up-to-date and informative content available.

 | TITILE  | RESOURCE LINK |
 | ------------- | -------------  |